-4) Waste Water and Solid Waste
+4) Wastewater and Waste

-Waste water and solid waste are to be characterized, monitored, controlled and treated as required.
+Wastewater and waste are to be characterized, monitored, controlled and treated as required.

-Laws and regulations of the individual countries and regions with respect to proper disposition and recycling of waste water and waste are to be observed.
+Laws and regulations of the individual countries and regions with respect to proper disposition and recycling of wastewater and waste are to be observed.

-- A systematic approach shall be implemented to identify, manage, reduce, and responsibly dispose of or recycle solid waste (non-hazardous). - ■Waste disposal is to be outsoursed to the proper disposal company properly selected with understanding of responsibilities of such companies, and suppliers are to be responsible for any waste disposal until the disposal company completes its work. - ■Waste water and solid waste generated from operations, industrial processes and waste water treatment are to be characterized, monitored, controlled and treated as required prior to discharge or disposal. - ■Measures should be implemented to reduce generation of waste water.
+- A systematic approach shall be implemented to identify, manage, reduce, and responsibly dispose of or recycle waste (non-hazardous). - ■Waste disposal is to be outsoursed to the proper disposal company properly selected with understanding of responsibilities of such companies, and suppliers are to be responsible for any waste disposal until the disposal company completes its work. - Wastewater and waste generated from operations, industrial processes and wastewater treatment are to be characterized, monitored, controlled and treated as required prior to discharge or disposal.
+Waste data shall be tracked and documented.
+Measures should be implemented to reduce generation of wastewater.

-Routine monitoring of the performance of its waste water treatment systems shall be conducted.
+Routine monitoring of the performance of its wastewater treatment systems shall be conducted.